- Shawn Basey

 Holiday Inn Tbilisi Pool Garden: Luxury & Convenience

-The Holiday Inn Tbilisi is home to one of the city's most luxurious outdoor pools, distinguished by its natural wood flooring and decorative trees that frame the poolside area.
-This creates a refreshing and aesthetically pleasing urban escape.
-This pool, along with those at other prominent hotels like Radisson Blu, The Biltmore, and Wyndham Grand, exemplifies a growing trend where luxury hotel amenities are made accessible to the public through day passes.
-This model provides a premium swimming experience without the full cost of an insanely overpriced overnight stay, thereby enhancing Tbilisi's appeal as a destination with diverse recreational options.
-The flexible pricing structure, including weekday/weekend variations and discounts for children, is designed to attract day visitors and foster a competitive environment among hotels for external guests.
+The Holiday Inn Tbilisi features one of the city's most luxurious outdoor pools, distinguished by natural wood flooring and decorative trees.
+This creates a refreshing urban escape.
+This pool, along with those at other prominent hotels like Radisson Blu, The Biltmore, and Wyndham Grand, exemplifies a trend where luxury hotel amenities are accessible to the public through day passes.
+This model provides a premium swimming experience without the cost of an overnight stay, enhancing Tbilisi's appeal.

-The key features and facilities include a seasonal outdoor pool measuring 25m x 7m x 1.4m.
-As part of a reputable hotel, day entry typically grants access to the hotel's sauna and fitness facilities.
-The hotel also offers convenient amenities such as a buffet breakfast (available for a surcharge), a bar/lounge, and a snack bar/deli.
-Guest reviews frequently highlight the pool, location, and staff as positive aspects of the experience.
+Key features include a seasonal outdoor pool measuring 25m x 7m x 1.4m.
+Day entry typically grants access to the hotel's sauna and fitness facilities.
+The hotel also offers amenities such as a buffet breakfast (available for a surcharge), a bar/lounge, and a snack bar/deli.
+Guest reviews frequently highlight the pool, location, and staff as positive aspects.

-Getting there is easy due to its convenient location at 1, 26 May Square, Saburtalo.
-It is readily accessible by public transport, with Tsereteli Station being a 20-minute walk away, and its proximity to Tbilisi State University.
-Taxis also provide an easy means of transport.
+Getting there is easy due to its location at 1, 26 May Square, Saburtalo.
+It’s accessible by public transport, with Tsereteli Station a 20-minute walk away.
+Taxis also provide easy transport.

-From what I can find, admission and pricing for daily entry to the Pool Garden are about 100 GEL.
+Admission for daily entry to the Pool Garden is about 100 GEL.

 Radisson Blu Iveria Hotel Pool: Rooftop Views & Urban Luxury

-The Radisson Blu Iveria Hotel, a 5-star property located in Old Tbilisi and much better than its Batumi counterpart, offers a truly luxurious swimming experience.
-For luxury hotels, the swimming pool is not merely a facility but an integral part of a broader, high-quality "experience."
-The pool contributes significantly to the overall allure and perceived value of the hotel, even for non-guests seeking a day of leisure.
-This approach leverages amenities like pools with stunning views to attract both staying guests and local patrons, effectively tapping into the "experience economy" where consumers are willing to pay for memorable moments and premium services.
+The Radisson Blu Iveria Hotel, a 5-star property in Old Tbilisi, offers a luxurious swimming experience.
+For luxury hotels, the swimming pool is not merely a facility but an integral part of a broader, high-quality experience.
+The pool significantly contributes to the overall allure of the hotel, attracting both staying guests and local patrons.

-I’ve been there once a long time ago and somebody else was paying, so I had a great time.
+I visited once a long time ago, and someone else was paying, so I had a great time.
 The place is clean and serves good drinks.
-I wouldn’t say it’s for “family fun”, none of the hotel pools really are (unless you’re staying there), but it is fun.
+While it’s not designed for family fun, it is enjoyable.

 It’s probably around 100 GEL these days too.